anseki/readline-sync/README.md

 This may be string, or may not be (e.g. number, Date, Object, etc.).
 It is converted to string (i.e. `toString` method is called) before it is displayed every time.
 And it can include the [placeholders](#placeholders).

-For example, `[foo-directory]$` like a bash shell that show the current working directory.
+For example, `[foo-directory]$` like that of the bash shell that shows the current working directory.

 ```js
 readlineSync.prompt({